Quality over quantity as English bubbly builds reputation

 It should come as no surprise, therefore, that Nyetimber began exporting to Japan in May and Denmark in September.

-English sparkling wine sold 55,000 nine-litre cases in its home market in 2012, according to wine data specialist IWSR, having achieved compound annual growth of 13 percent over the past five years.
+English sparkling wine sold 55,000 nine-liter cases in its home market in 2012, according to wine data specialist IWSR, having achieved compound annual growth of 13 percent over the past five years.

 That gave it 0.6 percent of the 9.1 million cases of bubbly sold in Britain last year.